Callahan County License Hearing Guide

 What It Is

-• Separate from Criminal Court: This is a civil proceeding, completely separate from your criminal DUI case.
-The outcome of the ALR hearing does not determine your guilt or innocence in the criminal case.
+• Separate From Criminal Court: The ALR hearing is an administrative proceeding, entirely separate from your criminal DUI case.
+The outcome of the ALR hearing does not directly determine the outcome of your criminal case, and vice versa.

-• Decide if License Suspension is Warranted: The purpose of the hearing is to determine whether the DPS has sufficient evidence to suspend your license.
+• Decide If License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether the DPS has sufficient evidence to suspend your driver's license based on the circumstances of your arrest.

 How to Prepare